Sarvesh0955/Smart-University-File-Managment-System/docs/architecture.md

 3. **Department**: Belongs to a College.
 4. **Semester**: Belongs to a Department.
 5. **Subject**: Belongs to a Semester and Department.
 6. **Resource**: The uploaded files.
-Resources retain foreign keys to *all* parent hierarchical entities (Subject, Semester, Department, College, User) to allow for efficient querying and cascading deletes.
+Resources retain foreign keys to parent hierarchical entities (Semester, Department, College, User) and have a **many-to-many relationship with Subjects**.
+This allows a single uploaded file to be tagged to multiple subjects simultaneously, avoiding duplication.

 > **Note on Cascading Deletes**: If a higher-level entity (e.g., a Department) is deleted, all its nested Semesters, Subjects, and uploaded Resources are automatically deleted via Prisma's `onDelete: Cascade` rules.